ni/nimble/packages/nimble-components/src/anchor-tabs/specs/README.md

 ### Documentation

 We will create a new Storybook entry for navigation tabs that documents the API.
+Both the navigation tabs and the standard tabs Storybook entries will indicate when it is appropriate to use each.

 ---

 ## Open Issues